affinidi/atn-workshop-nextjs/Module-1/affinidi-login.md

 More details here in [Affinidi Documentation](https://docs.affinidi.com/labs/languages/affinidi-login-basic/#create-login-configuration)

-## Step by Step Guide to enable Affinidi Login
+## Step-by-Step Guide to enable Affinidi Login

-Before proceeding with the steps below, make sure you have completed the pre-requisites mentioned above.
+Before proceeding with the steps below, make sure you have completed the prerequisites mentioned above.

 > [!WARNING]
-> The steps showcased to this sample application is provided only as a guide to quickly explore and learn how to integrate the components of Affinidi Trust Network into your application.
+> The steps showcased in this sample application are provided only as a guide to quickly explore and learn how to integrate the components of Affinidi Trust Network into your application.
 This is NOT a Production-ready implementation.
 Do not deploy this to a production environment.

 Now, let's continue with the step-by-step guide to enable Affinidi Login in the sample App.